pv/pydocweb/doc/installation.rst

    - Adjust the database setup, if you want to use something else than SQLite for the database.

+     .. warning:: Using anything else than SQLite or MySQL may not work yet.

 2. Create database by running::

        ./manage.py syncdb